mycfFabricMods/Discord-Help-Mod/README.md

 # A repository of answers to questions

-# Licence
+# License

-This project is licenced under the MIT licence.
+This project is licenced under the MIT license.